indilib/indi-3rdparty/indi-pentax/README.md

 ### All modes
 - When DNG format is selected, images are currently saved with a "raw" extension.
 This is because Indi seems to have a bug with .DNG files where it grabs the JPEG preview out of DNGs and discards the rest of the DNG file.
 The raw files may be safely renamed to ".DNG."
 - Download time estimates computed by Ekos are wrong, especially if you're using a slower system like a Raspberry Pi 3.
-- On low-power systems (e.g. Raspberry Pi 3), to avoid crashing the driver due to memory limitations, the Native output format is recommended for the driver instead of FITS.
+- On low-power systems (e.g. Raspberry Pi 3), for performance reasons, the Native output format is recommended for the driver instead of FITS.
 In such environments, if you need FITs, I would recommend running KStars remotely, and configuring Ekos to auto-convert to FITS.

 ### PTP mode only
 - Bulb capture does not work in PTP mode.